jrock2004/cra-template-a11y/template/README.md

 ### `yarn run prepare`

 This will set up husky so it can run commit checks and such in your project.

+### `yarn run release`

+This will generate a new version of your app and create a changlog entry